Fnuworsu/KubeFlowX/README.md

 # Kubernetes Microservices Orchestration Tool

-A user-friendly web application for managing Kubernetes deployments and microservices.
+A web application for managing Kubernetes deployments and microservices.
 Built with Spring Boot and Java's K8 cluster client.

 ## Features